 You do not need an app analysing your cycle to want one simple thing: a quiet nudge a couple of days before the expected date.
 One WhatsApp message does exactly that, privately.

 Set this reminder on WhatsAppTo set a period reminder on WhatsApp, text NagMeLater "Remind me on 24 July to pack supplies, period expected this weekend", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Edit the date to two or three days before your expected start.